 Aesthetically speaking, large wall mirrors will make your workout space feel bigger, brighter and more airy.

-From a practical point of view, gym mirrors are essential for making your workout space safer, as gym members need to be able to see who is around them while they exercise to avoid accidents.
+From a practical point of view, custom gym mirrors are essential for making your workout space safer, as gym members need to be able to see who is around them while they exercise to avoid accidents.
 Stretching areas and free weight zones are key areas for large mirrors, helping members to monitor and improve their positioning and posture.
 These areas will also easier to keep clean if covered with large mirrors - it's far simpler to wipe a cloth over a mirror where members have left sweaty or grubby finger marks than it is to keep repainting a wall!

 Similarly, in dance studios, large wall mirrors are an essential design element for helping dancers perfect their moves, while dance instructors will find it far easier to monitor their students' technique if they can see their reflections at all times.

 Gym mirrors and dance studio mirrors tend to be custom made to entirely fill at least one whole wall and should always be safety-backed.

 Safety-backed mirrors are essential for safety, as in the event that a mirror is smashed or cracked, the broken glass will remain in place, helping to prevent injuries.